 Whether you are changing your hair color completely or just want a few highlights to switch things up, we are here to create the look and style that you've been dreaming about.
 At Chroma Hair Studio & Spa, we specialize in the latest hair coloring trends using cutting-edge technology.
 That way, our clients get the freshest looks, coolest colors, and longest-lasting highlights in town.
-When you get your highlights done at our hair salon in James Island, we want you to leave excited and ready to share your new hair all over social.
+When you get your highlights done at our hair salon near James Island, we want you to leave excited and ready to share your new hair all over social.

 Don't spend hours in the store trying to find the color you think will look great on you.
 Our team of professional stylists will consult with you about your vision and craft a custom highlight plan that fits you're your unique style.
 There's a reason why so many customers trust us with their highlights - we genuinely care about your hair and how it looks.

-Our professional hair coloring services in James Island are a combination of art and science.
+Our professional hair coloring services near James Island are a combination of art and science.
 The artistic results only last as long as the hair coloring products used, and we use the best.
 Our hairstylists and colorists are committed to helping you look and feel fabulous, whether you're planning a special occasion or just want to impress that special someone.

 Ever taken a chance on a new look or hair color, only to end up embarrassed and unsatisfied with the results?
 You're not alone - we get calls every week from people just like you who need hair treatment James Island.
 Sadly, sometimes even the professionals get a color procedure wrong.